FlexMeasures/flexmeasures/Installation.md

 We provide a script for installing from source (without requiring `sudo` rights) in [the CI Readme](ci/Readme.md).

-More information (e.g. for installing on Windows) on [the website](https://projects.coin-or.org/Cbc).
+More information (e.g. for installing on Windows) on [the Cbc website](https://projects.coin-or.org/Cbc).

+When schedules are generated they should be visible at `http://localhost:5000/analytics` but you can also access them via the FlexMeasures API at [GET  /api/v2_0/getDeviceMessage](https://flexmeasures.readthedocs.io/en/latest/api/v2_0.html#get--api-v2_0-getDeviceMessage).